 For those looking to get away during the summer months, Siesta Key offers the same great attractions but with higher temperatures and humidity levels.

-Temperatures range in the 80s and 90s from June – September, making these both the hottest months, as well as the most ideal months to swim in the gulf.
+Temperatures range in the 80s and 90s from June to August, making these both the hottest months, as well as the most ideal months to swim in the Gulf.

 Siesta Key Family Vacation: Day 1

-- Grab a waffle cone at Big Olaf Ice Creamery
+- Grab a waffle cone at Big Olaf Creamery.

 Get to know the local area before venturing out to explore and experience the sights and attractions that draw you away from your overnight accommodations.